Language: EN

 The condition is an expression that must be able to be evaluated as true or false.
 If the condition is true, the block of code inside the IF conditional is executed.
 Otherwise, the block is skipped and the program continues with the next instruction.

-The options of valid expressions as conditions are,
+The valid expression options as conditions are,

 • false or true